 If P is the preference then S/N is extraverted (and therefore T/F is introverted).

-Rule 5 – The dominant function is typically used in the preferred attitude of I/E.
+4) The dominant function is typically derived from the preferred attitude of I/E.

-So in the case of INTJ it is Extraverted Thinking – giving (Dominant) Introverted Intuition and (Auxiliary) Extraverted Thinking.
+So in the case of example 1 – INTJ – it is Extraverted Thinking – giving (Dominant) Introverted Intuition and (Auxiliary) Extraverted Thinking.

-For INTP is is Extraverted Intuition – giving (Dominant) Introverted Thinking and (Auxiliary) Extraverted Intuition.
+In example 2 – INTP – it is Extraverted Intuition – giving (Dominant) Introverted Thinking and (Auxiliary) Extraverted Intuition.

 Fortunately for you we have done the work for you!

 See the table below: